 CODEP member communities: To become a CODEP member, a community must first petition CODEP management for participation.
 Once accepted it essentially is a joint venture with the CODEP cooperative at large, with obligations and benefits flowing in both directions.
 In return for working for a small stipend for the community, including one day per week as volunteers, member communities receive tools, housing, cisterns, and assistance in a variety of areas.
 Some of these benefits are incentives, meant to provide a method to be sure trees are not harvested prematurely.

 Support for women: Haiti is very much a patriarchic society, but within CODEP, female leadership is a constant.
-One of the key differences for CODEP from other development projects in Haiti is the fact that one third of the 600 people who work in CODEP are women including nearly one third of the managers and leaders.
+A key factor that differentiates CODEP from other development projects in Haiti is the fact that one third of the 1400 people who work in CODEP are women including nearly one third of the managers and leaders.
 This is a testament to the excellent work habits and sense of purpose of the women in the society.
 It has been a slow, twenty yearlong process, but CODEP is seen as an organization that is good to work for and where women’s views and opinions are considered fairly and openly.

 Support for schools: For several years, CODEP has supported five schools in the CODEP zone with modest stipends designed to enhance the understanding of young people in the importance of good environmental stewardship.
 Each supported school has a tree/garden nursery and teaches the students good environmental and forest-management techniques.

-There is a new secondary school about to open which will be solely sponsored by CODEP.
+There is a new Junior High school which is solely sponsored by CODEP.
 The leaders have an outstanding record of success with students on federal knowledge examinations.
 The school building, built for CODEP by our partner Building Goodness Foundation as a gift, has three modules, and one of these can be equipped with a computer lab.